torabot/torabot.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 Hello!
 I am Ken Suzuki, a Master's student at the University of Pennsylvania GRASP Lab.
-I graduated with a BS in Mechanical Engineering from the University of Massachusetts Amherst (UMass Amherst) in May 2025.
+I graduated with a B.S. in Mechanical Engineering from the University of Massachusetts Amherst (UMass Amherst) in May 2025.

 During most of my time at UMass Amherst, I worked on mechanical design for legged robots at the DARoS Lab, under the supervision of Professor Donghyun Kim.

-I previously worked as a Research Intern at the Robotics Group of OMRON SINIC X Corporation, during the summer of 2023.
-I was supervised by Dr. Kazutoshi Tanaka and Dr. Masashi Hamaya for the development of a faster shape memory alloy actuator.
+I previously worked as a Research Intern at the Robotics Group of OMRON SINIC X Corporation during the summer of 2023.
+I was supervised by Dr. Kazutoshi Tanaka and Dr. Masashi Hamaya on the development of a faster shape memory alloy actuator.